-This neighborhood prototype relates to the X30-N and S30-N zones.
+This neighborhood prototype relates to the X30-N and S30-N character and design contexts combinations.
 It illustrates how new mixed use infill development can occur on a large parcel.

 This prototype envisions redevelopment of a shopping center into a vibrant mixed use neighborhood.
 It could be a single parcel or a group of parcels.